“People seldom refuse help, if one offers it in the right way.” — A. C. Benson.

 2. Focus on the situation, not the person

-When critiquing, focus on the situation on hand, not the person.
+Constructive criticism focuses on the situation, not the person.

-Example #1: Giving feedback on a person’s dressing style
+Example #1: Giving feedback on a person’s presentation style

-- Bad example: “You’re too old-fashioned.
-You are always wearing granny clothes that makes you look so old and boring.” — While probably said with good intentions, this is not exactly constructive criticism.
+- Bad example: “You’re really boring.
+You kept going on and on about a certain point even though we were running behind time; it made me want to fall asleep!” — While perhaps said with good intentions to help the person improve (though overly critical here, ouch), this is not exactly constructive criticism.
 It makes a personal attack and makes it seem like he/she is the problem.

 Example #2: Giving feedback on a person’s character trait

 - Bad example: “You’re always so negative.
 It’s so draining to be around you.” — Like Example #1, this feedback makes a personal attack at the person.
 It also does not tell the person what he/she can do, which makes it unconstructive.

 - Good feedback: [Insert context first before going into critique.] “… there are times when I was hurt by the comments you made as they were somewhat demeaning.
 For example, the last time I had a haircut, one of the first things you said was how ugly I looked.
 That took me by surprise and I felt quite down.” — While it’s tricky to give constructive criticism when it comes to someone’s personality, here it is successfully accomplished by separating the person’s actions from him/herself.
 This makes it easy to critique the behavior without offending the person in question.